neurologic/Neurophysiology-Lab/_build/html/_sources/modules/earthworm-giant-fiber/Lab-Manual_earthworm-giant-fiber.md

 # Lab Manual

 ## Hardware and Software Setup
-The bonsai script for today has two measurement nodes. **Channel 0**[^chan0-setup] receives amplified and digitized input from the measurement electrode (referenced to a "ground"). **Channel 1**[^chan1-setup] receives input from a floating voltage source (the "stimulator" electrodes).Use a sampling rate of 30kHz.
+The bonsai script for today has two measurement nodes. **Channel 0**[^chan0-setup] receives amplified and digitized input from the measurement electrode (referenced to a "ground"). **Channel 1**[^chan1-setup] receives input from a floating voltage source (the "stimulator" electrodes).
+Use a sampling rate of 30kHz.
 Adjust the voltage range for each channel in the AnalogInput parameters if needed to maximize the signal resolution if needed based on your nerve cord recordings (options include: ±0.2 V, ±1 V, ±5 V, ±10 V).
 Adjust the buffering samples according to your visualization preferences.

 [^chan0-setup]: RSE, ±5 V; electrode inside suction tip goes to an analog input; electrode outside suction tip (in bath) goes to; hot amplifier output goes to an analog input; cold amplifier output (gnd) goes to the AIGND (analog input ground reference) (try having this go to AISN and NRSE).